 - Many top travel credit cards provide enough travel insurance benefits to protect you in an emergency or if your plans change, so purchasing extra travel coverage likely won't be necessary

 - However, if you plan to book an expensive trip or travel abroad for an extended period of time, you might want to purchase travel coverage.
 Check with your card issuer to confirm any coverage terms and conditions before purchasing any additional policies

-With all the fun and excitement that comes with traveling to new locales, you also run the risk of running into big and expensive problems.
-Lost luggage, natural disasters, injuries and all sorts of inconveniences can occur when traveling.
-One way to soften the blow of travel disasters, at least financially, is to have travel insurance.
+With all the fun that comes with traveling to new locales, you always risk running into expensive problems far from home.
+Lost luggage, canceled flights, injuries, rental car mishaps — all sorts of inconveniences can occur when traveling.
+One way to soften the blow of travel disasters — at least financially — is to have travel insurance.

 What is travel insurance?

-Travel insurance helps provide financial compensation to take care of mishaps like lost or stolen luggage or needing to cancel a trip for reasons that are beyond your control.
-In the event of a qualifying incident, you can file a claim with the insurance company in order to get some or all of your money back for certain expenses, typically up to a previously agreed-upon limit.
-You can purchase travel insurance policies from insurance providers or you can take advantage of a travel insurance policy that is a perk offered by your credit card provider.
+Travel insurance helps provide financial compensation for mishaps like lost or stolen luggage or if you need to cancel a trip for reasons that are beyond your control.
+In the event of a qualifying incident, you can file a claim with the insurance company to get money back for certain expenses, up to a previously agreed-upon limit.
+You can purchase travel insurance policies from insurance providers — or you can take advantage of travel insurance benefits offered by your credit card provider.

 Let’s take a closer look at some of the most common types of travel insurance coverage and how they work.

 Coverage for canceled, interrupted or delayed trips